Shen County

+It was one of two counties in which the Childless Hundred Days took place, the other being Guan County.

 Geography and climate

 Shen County ranges in latitude from 35° 46' to 36° 25' N and in longitude from 115° 20' to 115° 44' E, reaching 68 km in north–south extent and 32 km in east–west width, and covers an area of 1387.74 km2.
 It borders Guan County and Dongchangfu District to the north, Yanggu County across the Jinxian River (金线河) to the east, Puyang City of Henan to the south, and Handan City of Hebei to the west.

 Shen County has a monsoon-influenced, continental semi-arid climate (Köppen BSk) with four distinct seasons.
 Winters are cold and very dry, with a 24-hour average temperature of −1.8 °C in January, while summers are hot and humid, with a 24-hour average temperature of 26.8 °C in July; the annual mean is 13.4 °C. Nearly half of the annual rainfall occurs in July and August alone.